ga-wdi-exercises/wdi22-javascript-cheatsheets/Functions.md

   order (product, orderAmount)
 ```

-To call a function with no input, just put the function name, followed empty followed by parentheses
+To call a function with no input, just put the function name, followed empty a parentheses

 ```js
 function order ()) {